NASA-AMMOS/VICAR/README.md

 This release includes:

 - Pre-built binaries for 32- and 64-bit Linux(Red Hat 7.3) and Mac OS X 64-bit.
-- A Docker Centos7 image that runs the 64-bit Linux binaries.
+- A Docker Centos7 image that runs the 64-bit Linux binaries (Java 1.8).
-- A Docker Centos7 image preloaded with VOS 64-bit Linux(Red Hat 7.3).
+- A Docker Centos7 image preloaded with VOS 64-bit Linux(Red Hat 7.3) using Java 1.8.
 - 24 new application programs:
 classifier,
 clusterer,